CaperCube/HyperVox/docs/md/Tasks/Task3.md

-# Tier 3
+# Task 3

 ## Win conditions
-This tier should fix some useability issues and bugs, but more importantly it should add and enhance features that enable easier and more fun content creation.
+This task should fix some useability issues and bugs, but more importantly it should add and enhance features that enable easier and more fun content creation.

-# Tasks
+# Sub-Tasks
 - [ ] Spectator game mode
     - [ ] Turns off HUD
     - [ ] tunrs off block cursor visibility